IPGP/deformation-lib/nikkhoo/README.md

 Pure Matlab/GNU Octave code fully vectorized (no loop, no if condition).
 Type "doc pcdmv" for help, syntax and example, and see script comments for details.

 ### pcdmv.c
-This is a transcription of `pcdmv.m` in C language that includes complementary subfunction `mexFunction()` to be compiled as a MEX file (Matlab/Octave executable).
-To make the binary for your computer architecture, you must install a compiler first then type at the Matlab/Octave command line:
+This is a transcription of `pcdmv.m` in C language.
+To make the binary for your computer architecture, you must install a compiler first then type at the command line:

 	>> mex pcdmv.c

-Then the function is used normally as a normal .m function (MEX functions have the priority on .m functions if they have the same name).

 ### pcdmdesc.m
 A small script to transform source shape parameters *A* and *B* to a human-readable string.
 It uses a default 10% tolerancy.
 Examples: